 The projections for this year are updated to reflect the actual 2023 average employment levels.
 The projected average employment for 2023, based on the three employment assumptions used in last year's report, ranged from 190,800 to 195,200.
 The actual average employment for 2023 was 198,200 (subject to later adjustment), which was above the range of projected amounts.
 Average passenger employment for calendar year 2023 was estimated to be higher at about 46,000, rather than the 44,000 assumed in the 2023 Section 502 Report.
 The decreasing rates of decline in non-passenger employment from the 29th Actuarial Valuation were then applied in all years except for 2024.
-To recognize the increasing trend in average employment, which reached 200,000 in the first quarter of 2024, we made a 1.4% upward adjustment to the initial projected 2024 non-passenger employment numbers under all three scenarios to bring the projected 2024 employment under employment assumption I (optimistic) up to the actual preliminary employment estimate for the first quarter of 2024.
-The upward adjustment maintains 2024 employment under employment assumption II (moderate) at 198,200, which equals the 2023 average employment.
+To recognize the increasing trend in average employment, which reached 200,000 in the first quarter of 2024, we made a 1.4% upward adjustment to the initial projected 2024 employment under employment assumption I (optimistic) up to the actual preliminary employment under employment assumption II (moderate) at 198,200, which equals the 2023 average employment.